-This Laboratory Technical Framework offers the content profile XD-LAB to enable clinical laboratories (in and out of healthcare institutions) as well as public health laboratories to share their results reports as electronic documents in a document sharing resource used by a community of healthcare settings and care providers.

-450 community of healthcare settings and care providers.
-These shared laboratory reports document orders related to human patient specimens, in some cases to non-human specimens, in other cases to a non-human specimen paired with a human patient specimen.
+- 460 This Laboratory Technical Framework offers the content profile XD-LAB to enable clinical laboratories (in and out of healthcare institutions) as well as public health laboratories to share their results reports as electronic documents in a document sharing resource used by a community of healthcare settings and care providers. - These shared laboratory reports document orders related to human patient specimens, in some cases to non-human specimens, in other cases to a non-human specimen paired with a human patient specimen.